SentioProberDev/SentioProberControl/README.md

 # Sentio Prober Control - Python Bindings
- Python bindings for controlling MPI SENTIO probe stations
+This archive contains a package with python bindings to control a MPI Sentio probe station.

 ## Instructions for package maintainer